KoreaHaos/story_of_human_language/README.md

-# The story of Human Language
+# The Story of Human Language

 From Class